Inplace Access to the Surface Code Y Basis: Surface Code Defects

 Defects are circuit locations where X parity conservation and/or Z parity conservation is broken, because errors can produce an odd number of X detection events and/or an odd number of Z detection events.
 Important types of defects are summarized in \tbl{defect_types}.
 Locations in the circuit where an odd number of X detection events can be produced by an error are ``X type defects" or ``X boundaries".
 Locations where an odd number of Z detection events can be produced by an error are ``Z type defects" or ``Z boundaries".
 Locations where an error can produce one X detection event paired with one Z detection event, breaking the individual X and Z parities but not necessarily the combined $X+Z$ parity, are ``H type defects" or ``Y type defects".

-The distinction between H type defects (``domain walls") and Y type defects (``twists") is whether or not it's possible to use the defect to terminate a combined chain of X errors and Z errors arriving from the same direction.
-An H type defect can't be used to terminate such a chain, because the relevant errors always place the relevant X/Z detection events on opposite sides of the wall.
-A Y type defect differs in that it can terminate such a chain.
-For example, when a domain wall ends in the bulk, it always ends on a Y type defect because at that location errors can push a detection event around the wall to annihilate against a detection event that crossed through the wall.
+The distinction between H type defects (``domain walls") and Y type defects (``twists") is whether or not it's possible to use the defect to attach a chain of X errors to a chain of Z errors arriving from the same direction.
+An H type defect can't be used for this, because the relevant errors always place the relevant X/Z detection events on opposite sides of the wall, but a Y type defect can.
+Note that, when a domain wall ends in the bulk, it always ends on a Y type defect.
+An X chain passing near the end of a domain wall can attach to a Z chain at the same location by passing through the domain wall to become Z type and then returning by passing around the end of the wall.

 There are many different ways to implement defects.
 For example, in the unrotated surface code, a spatial X boundary is implemented by three body stabilizers whereas, in the rotated surface code, two body stabilizers are used.
 Another example: the bulk of the surface code can be implemented on a square grid or on a hex grid~\cite{mcewenmidoutsurfaces2023}.
 At a low level, the specific implementation used is extremely important because it affects performance (e.g. it can change the threshold).
 At a high level, the different implementations of defects are interchangeable.
 The computation performed by a surface code circuit can be understood in terms of the layout and topology of its spacetime defects, without knowing exactly how the defects are implemented.
 Thus, surface code computations can be improved both macroscopically, by changing the arrangement of defects, and microscopically, by changing the implementation of defects.